syncfusion-content/winui-docs/winui/DataGrid/Column-Types.md

 ## Null value support

 `GridNumericColumn` provides support to restrict or allow null value in columns based on `AllowNull` property.
-Instead of displaying null values, you can display hint text using `PlaceholderText` property.
+Instead of displaying null values, you can display hint text using the `PlaceholderText` property.

-The `PlaceholderText` does not shown, when the `AllowNull` is `false`.
+The `PlaceholderText` is not displayed, when the `AllowNull` is set to `false`.

 {% tabs %}
 {% highlight xaml %}